OPTIONAL: 3 NIGHT PRE-CRUISE TOUR IN PRAGUE

 Today is at leisure to explore Prague on your own.
 Highly recommended is an optional walking tour of Old Town and the Jewish Quarter.
 Old Town, dominated by the huge spires of St. Tyn’s Church, has been the center of commercial life in Prague since the Middle Ages.
 Continue into the Jewish Quarter, Europe’s best preserved Jewish ghetto.
 Your guide will provide commentary about the history and insight about Prague’s history and its dynamic Jewish community.
-Or there is a more profound morning tour to the Terezin Memorial, a Czech national monument.
-This Napoleonic military fortress was converted by the Nazis into a WWII concentration camp.
 Tonight, enjoy a special dinner with Moravian wines at the renowned Mlynec Restaurant, overlooking the Vltava River.
 (B,D) NOTE: Tonight, smart casual dress please.

-PRAGUE – CESKY KRUMLOV, CZECH REPUBLIC – VILSHOFEN: EMBARKATION
+PRAGUE – CESKY KRUMLOV, CZECH REPUBLIC – VILSHOFEN AN DER DONAU: EMBARKATION

 Romantic Danube River Cruise

-If you are participating on the cruise only and booking your own flights: Munich (MUC) is the nearest airport and is locate approximately 2 hours from Vilshofen.
+If booking your own flights: Munich (MUC)is the nearest airport and is locate approximately 2.5 hours from Vilshofen.
 Three options are available for travel to Vilshofen.

-- Coach Transportation: For those arriving into Munich (MUC) on the day of embarkation, AmaWaterways offers three transfers options to the ship: 10:30 AM, 2:00 PM & 5:30 PM.
+- Coach Transportation: For those arriving into Munich (MUC) on the same day as AmaWaterways offers three transfers to the ship – 10:30 AM, 2:00 PM & 5:30 PM.
 Cost is $30 per person and must be booked with Expanding Horizons at time of final payment.